The Butterfly Lion-Storyline and Review

 ‘The Butterfly Lion’ is a beautiful story about a boy named Berty and his friendship with a Lion.

 To Berty’s luck, one day, he spots the cub near the waterhole.
 To his dismay, the cub is alone, weak, and vulnerable.
-Berty saves him with the help of his mother, and they get it home.
-The cub soon becomes part of the family as they feed it daily and keep it comfortable within the warmth, comfort, and protection of their home.
+Berty saves him with the help of his mom, and they get it home.
+The cub soon becomes part of the family.
+Berty and his family feed it daily and keep it comfortable within the warmth, comfort, and protection of their home.

 But this happiness is short-lived.
 Berty’s parents decide to send Berty to London for his studies and sell the lion cub to a circus in France.
 Berty is heartbroken but helpless.
-He tries to set the cub free, but the cub cannot survive in the wild.
+He tries to free the cub, but the cub, who is now so used to domestic life, cannot survive in the wild.
 Berty is left with no choice but to let it go.
 He promises the cub that he will definitely meet him again in his lifetime.

 Years pass.
 Berty grows up, joins the army, and fights in the war.
-One day, a coincidence makes him meet his dear friend, the white lion, again.
+A coincidence makes him meet his dear friend, the white lion, again one day.
 Berty is a grown-up man now and more determined too.
 This time he wouldn’t let his lion go.